-But if you don’t have a ham bone, you can use smoked ham hocks, or skip the pork all together and make a completely vegetarian version!
+If you don’t have a ham bone, you can use smoked ham hocks, or skip the pork all together, or use a smoked turkey neck.
+You can also make make a completely vegetarian version by omitting the meat altogether.

 Split Pea Soup